 Why We Should Be Cautiously Optimistic About Intel Xe

 Intel promises to take on NVIDIA and AMD with its Intel Xe-HPG gaming GPUs

 This should probably go without saying, but we need to do so, at least for posterity’s sake.

 Still, there is room for optimism.
-Intel is a company with a long history in the tech field and even if they have a rocky start, they certainly have the resources and the know-how to compete in this field.
+Intel is a company with a long history in technology and even if they’re off to a rocky start, they certainly have the resources and the know-how to compete in this field.